webrecorder/browsertrix-behaviors/docs/TUTORIAL.md

 Since we're able to identify each comment, we can now look for specific parts of the element like buttons that perform actions on the page.
 Let's define a new method called `expandThread`.
-This method will take a comment item and look for the `View more replies` button, which we identify with the following query:
+This method will take `ctx` which manages our state and a comment item and look for the `View more replies` button, which we identify with the following query:

 ```javascript
 const Q = {